overdimension/Simple-Quiz/README.md

-﻿# Quizz-updated
+﻿# Simple-Quiz
-# ProjectUpdated — Quiz Web App
+# Simple-Quiz — Quiz Web App

 **ProjectUpdated** is a simple, lightweight web application for creating and taking quizzes.
 It uses plain HTML, CSS, and JavaScript, with no backend required.
 Quizzes are defined in JSON format and can be easily customized.